stevesunderland/sunderlandstudio-netlify/src/portfolio/concept-to-clinic.md

 ---
 title: "Concept to Clinic"
-description: "This project involved designing a logo and marketing site for an open-source software competition presented by my friends at <a href=\"http://www.drivendata.co/\" target=\"_blank\">DrivenData</a> with the <a href=\"http://www.lungcancerfoundation.org/\" target=\"_blank\">Bonnie J. Addario Lung Cancer Foundation</a>.
+description: "This project involved designing a logo and marketing site for an open-source software competition presented by my colleagues at [DrivenData](http://www.drivendata.co/) with the [Bonnie J. Addario Lung Cancer Foundation](http://www.lungcancerfoundation.org).
 I also implemented the front-end templates for this Django-based web application and created a series of illustrations for the project."
 date: "2017-08-05T14:07:00-07:00"
 website: "https://concepttoclinic.drivendata.org/home/"
 featured: true